Medically reviewed by Drugs.com. Last updated on June 22, 2020.

 Halofantrine: Lanthanum may decrease the serum concentration of Halofantrine.
 Management: Administer halofantrine at least two hours before or after lanthanum.
 Consider therapy modification

-HMG-CoA Reductase Inhibitors: May decrease the serum concentration of Lanthanum.
+HMG-CoA Reductase Inhibitors (Statins): May decrease the serum concentration of Lanthanum.
 Management: Administer HMG-CoA reductase inhibitors at least two hours before or after lanthanum.
 Consider therapy modification

-Quinolone Antibiotics: Lanthanum may decrease the serum concentration of Quinolone Antibiotics.
-Management: Administer oral quinolone antibiotics at least two hours before or after lanthanum.
+Quinolones: Lanthanum may decrease the serum concentration of Quinolones.
+Management: Administer oral quinolone antibiotics at least one hour before or four hours after lanthanum.
 Exceptions: Gemifloxacin; LevoFLOXacin (Oral Inhalation); Lomefloxacin.
 Consider therapy modification

-Tetracycline Derivatives: Lanthanum may decrease the serum concentration of Tetracycline Derivatives.
+Tetracyclines: Lanthanum may decrease the serum concentration of Tetracyclines.
 Management: Administer oral tetracycline antibiotics at least two hours before or after lanthanum.
 Consider therapy modification

 Thyroid Products: Lanthanum may decrease the serum concentration of Thyroid Products.
 Management: Administer oral thyroid products at least two hours before or after lanthanum.
 Consider therapy modification

 Abdominal x-rays may have a radiopaque appearance.